saxomoose/ehb-ss/README.md

 ## Get started

-The application implements a multi-tenancy architecture.
+The application implements a multi-tenanted architecture.
 The [frontend](https://github.com/mathieu-tulpinck/ehb-ad) connects to the tenant created on seed.

-For demonstration purposes, the central domain is `backend.test` and the demo tenant domain is `domain.backend.test`
+For demonstration purposes, the central domain is `backend.test` and the demo tenant domain is `demo.backend.test`